bmendhe23/git-OSOC-workshop-repo/README.md

-this is a readme file created during a workshop organised by OSOC club of MCA at NITT
+#git-OSOC-workshop-repo

-# git-OSOC-workshop-repo
+This is a readme file made during the workshop organised my OSOC club of NITT.